iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ### Setting up default formats

 A new feature was introduced, which allows supplying default unit formats to use for formatting properties that don't have a presentation unit for requested unit system.
-The formats are set when initializing [Presentation]($presentation-backend) and passing [PresentationManagerProps.defaultFormats]($presentation-backend).
+The formats are set when initializing [Presentation]($presentation-backend) and passing `PresentationManagerProps.defaultFormats`.
 Example:

 ```ts